whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations/Counting_genes_2.md

 ## A sqlite approach

-In the rest of this section I'll show how you could solve those problems in the sqlite database itself using data joins and group by operations.
+In the rest of this section I'll show how you could solve those problems in the sqlite database itself - again using data joins and group by operations.

 First, it's convenient to make some views of the data that just reflect the genes, transcripts and
 exons: